nthnthcandrew/Falcon-Logscale-Community-Content/vendor_content/Imperva_ApplicationSecurity_WebApplicationFirewall/README.md

-## Imperva Web Application Firewall
+## Imperva Web Application Firewall (WAF)
 Web application attacks prevent important transactions and steal sensitive data.
-Imperva Web Application Firewall (WAF) stops these attacks with near-zero false positives and a global SOC to ensure your organization is protected from the latest attacks minutes after they are discovered in the wild.
+Imperva WAF stops these attacks with near-zero false positives and a global SOC to ensure your organization is protected from the latest attacks minutes after they are discovered in the wild.

-This package contains a parser, three dashboards and two csv files.
+This package contains a parser, three dashboards and two lookup csv files.

-Within the dashboard there are multiple searches/queries that can be used to visualise data ingested from Imperva's Cloud Web Application Firewall.
+Within the dashboards there are multiple searches/queries that can be used to visualise data ingested from Imperva's Cloud Web Application Firewall.

 Imperva creates the following comprehensive and detailed logs:
 - Security logs